SINTEFMedtek/CustusX/doc/shared_manual/cx_user_supported_platforms.md

 <sup>1</sup> Macs with NVIDIA GeForce GT 650/750M seems to have issues with showing data in 2D views.
 Turning off multi volume visualization in 2D is a way to fix this problem: Preferences -> Performance -> 2D overlay

+<sup>2</sup> For importing data: Locale must be set so that .(period) is used for decimal separator, not comma.
+CustusX always uses .(period) for import and export.

-<sup>2</sup> Linux NVIDIA driver 384.111 seems to cause problems.
+<sup>3</sup> Linux NVIDIA driver 384.111 seems to cause problems.
 NVIDIA driver 375.82 works ok.